 - Idled obsolete lines for the majority of the year, while keeping them available for peak demand periods.

-- The improved employee productivity relieved the pressure to hire additional personnel.
+- Improved employee productivity relieved the pressure to hire additional personnel.

 - Because productivity improved, staffing requirements were lowered and the need for unscheduled overtime was minimized- unscheduled overtime was once again a relief valve for addressing unusually high workloads.